 Molina will allow for the safe transition of Members while adhering to minimal service disruption.
-In order to minimize service disruption, Molina will honor the Member's existing service plans, level of care, and Providers (including out-of-network Providers) for ninety (90) days.
+In order to minimize service disruption, Molina will honor the Member's existing service plans, level of care, and Providers (including out-of-network Providers) for ninety (90) days, depending upon the type of services.

-Ongoing Provider support and technical assistance will be provided especially to community behavioral health, LTSS Providers, and out of network Providers during the continuity of care period.
-All existing Integrated Care Plans (ICPs) and Service Authorizations (SAs) will be honored during the ninety (90) day transition period
+Ongoing Provider support and technical assistance will be provided especially to community behavioral health, MLTSS Providers, and out of network Providers during the continuity of care period.
+All existing Integrated Care Plans (ICP) and Service Authorizations (SAs) will be honored during the transition period of ninety (90) days.

-A Member's existing Provider may be changed during the ninety (90) day transition period only in the following circumstances: (1) the Member requests a change; (2) the Provider chooses to discontinue providing services to a Member as currently allowed by Medicaid; (3) Molina or MSHHS identify Provider performance issues that affect a Member's health or welfare; or (4) the Provider is excluded under State or Federal exclusion requirements.
+A Member's existing Provider may be changed during the 90 day transition period only in the following circumstances: (1) the Member requests a change; (2) the Provider chooses to discontinue providing services to a Member as currently allowed by Medicaid; (3) Molina or Michigan Department of Health & Human Services (MDHHS) identify Provider performance issues that affect a Member's health or welfare; or (4) the Provider is excluded under State or Federal exclusion requirements.

 Out-of-network Providers who are providing services to Members during the initial continuity of care period shall be contacted to provide them with information on becoming credentialed, in-network Providers.
-If the Provider chooses not to join the network, or the Member does not select a new in-network Provider by the end of the ninety (90) day transition period, Molina will work with the Member in selecting an in-network Provider.
+If the Provider chooses not to join the network, or the Member does not select a new in-network Provider by the end of the 90 day transition period, Molina will work with the Member in selecting an in-network Provider.

 Members in a Nursing Facility (NF) at the time of Molina MLTSS enrollment may remain in that NF as long as the Member continues to meet nursing facility level of care, unless they or their family or authorized representative prefer to move to a different NF or return to the community.
-The only reasons for which Molina may require a change in NF is if (1) Molina or MDHHS identify Provider performance issues that affect a Member's health or welfare; or (2) the Provider is excluded under State or Federal exclusion requirements.
+The only reasons for which Molina may require a change in NF is if (1) Molina or Michigan Department of Health & Human Services (MDHHS) identify Provider performance issues that affect a Member's health or welfare; or (2) the Provider is excluded under State or Federal exclusion requirements.